The Latest AnyDesk Scams: Is AnyDesk Safe To Download?

 • Close your web browser.
 This is the easiest way to check if a pop-up warning comes through your web browser or through the operating system.
 If closing the web browser makes the pop-up go away, it was not a real system alert.

 🛡 Block dangerous websites and pop-ups.
-Aura’s all-in-one digital security solution includes Safe Browsing tools that block fake websites and protect you against hackers.
-Try Aura free for 14 days.
+Aura’s all-in-one digital security solution includes Safe Browsing tools that block fake websites and protect you against hackers — plans start at just $3/month.

 6. Online contacts claiming to “help” you trade Bitcoin or other investments

-Many scams revolve around the profits you can earn by trading various cryptocurrencies and other assets online.
-No legitimate brokerage or investment app will offer to assist users with remote desktop software like AnyDesk.
+Many scams revolve around the profits you can earn by trading various cryptocurrencies online.
+But no legitimate brokerage or investment app will offer to assist users in trading and investing with remote desktop software like AnyDesk.
 Even unregulated offshore cryptocurrency exchanges avoid doing this because their finance-savvy users would know it’s a scam.

-• Never accept direct help to open any kind of account from someone online.
-Anyone who offers to help you open an account can use your login credentials to gain access on their own.
+• Never accept direct help to open any kind of online account.
 Online brokerages invest heavily in education, but they never actually perform transactions on customers’ behalf using remote desktop software.

 • Understand how security regulations protect you.
 Only registered investment advisors can legally recommend that you purchase assets for investment purposes, and only under contract.
 U.S. law prohibits people from investing other peoples’ money without this kind of registration [*].